The best headlamps 2023: for your adventures in the dark

 The Nitecore HC65 headlamp’s headline-grabbing specs include its ultra-bright max output of 1000 lumens and its impressive IPX8-rated waterproofing.
 But take one look at this beast and you can see it is built for serious outdoor use, with an anodised military-grade aluminium casing that feels extremely rugged.

 The headlamp itself boasts multiple light settings, ranging from turbo mode – which throws the 1000 lumen max output up to 110m, with a burn time of about an hour – through to ultralow, which restricts performance to just a single lumen but can keep this up for an impressive 800 hours.
-There is also auxiliary white and red-light illumination for proximity work, ideal for tent use.
+There is also auxiliary white and red-light illumination for proximity work, which we found was ideal for tent use.

 Read our full Nitecore HC65 review

-Ledlenser MH8 headlamp
+Man wearing Ledlenser MH8 headlamp

-The Ledlenser MH8 is great for hiking and camping thanks to its spot and flood lighting options (Image credit: LED Lenser)
+The Ledlenser MH8 is great for hiking and camping thanks to its spot and flood lighting options (Image credit: Ledlenser)

 Specifications